g0730n/GORK/README.md

 - [x] Functions to convert from any number type to another.
 - [x] When storing a FUNCTION in the variable table, store the address it's function code starts in PROGRAM MEMORY.
 - [ ] Use of SYMBOLS/WHITESPACE for flexible code style.
+- [ ] Impliment storing of LISTS in VARIABLE TABLE
+- [ ] STACK operations: Doing math on numbers, concationation of strings.
+- [ ] INTERPRETER command line.
+- [ ] Ability to EDIT or RUN PROGRAM in PROGRAM MEMORY from command line
+- [ ] Ability to write programs in seperate text file then run them from commandline. eg "run myfile.txt"

 ### Example Program Code: